 According to Casson, Uni from Maine should be avoided at all costs.
 There is little regulation, management and stock strengths are at approximately 10% of what they once were.
 Uni from Canada is excellent, as they enforce strict quotas on the hand-harvesting of Uni.
 California is a good resource for the delicacy as well.

-1 piece very fresh, firm Uni (Sea Urchin from California, Canada-New Brunswick)
+- 1 piece fresh uni Sea Urchin from California, Canada-New Brunswick

 In a shot glass or martini glass, layer the ingredients in the order that they appear in the list.